PaullouisRossignol/BackWeb/README.md

 To reinitialse the database, docker container must be up.
 Use command `npm run reinitDb` and you'll have a fresh new container replacing the old one.
 (Your password authorisation will be requiered as mongo files are protected and need administrator permissions to be deleted)

+## Logging in

+You can use pl@123 or artemi@123 to log in with password `123`.
+Those are set by default.

 # Routing
 |Route|Description|Parameters|
 |-----|-----------|----------|